joelyjoel/naive-instruments/README.md

 ```

 ## Control Signal shorthand

+PLEASE NOTE: I'm kinda planning to change this a lot soon based on what I've learnt from using it for a while.
+Watch this space..

 You may use a shorthand for control signals.
 These are made out of a sequence
 of time-steps.